Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Methods

 Now we have three MoE models operating on different granularities.
 A simple approach to combining them is to use all of them together in one model.
 However, our ablation study verifies that the performance will be worse.
 This demonstrates that we only need MoE on one granularity in one model.
 However, the best granularity greatly varies for different kernels, and it is difficult to discover a pattern.
 Therefore, we propose a high-level MoE to aggregate them.
 It calculates the weighted sum of the outputs of the three low-level MoE models.

-We propose two designs of the high-level gating network, as illustrated in Figure~\ref{fig:model}.
-The first design is to do graph pooling on the input node features to form a graph representation as the input to the high-level gating network.
+We tested two design choices of the high-level gating network, as illustrated in Figure~\ref{fig:model}.
+The first design is to perform graph pooling on the input node features to form a graph representation as the input to the high-level gating network.
 We use the self-attention graph pooling.
 Denoting the input feature of node $v_i$ as $\boldsymbol{x_i}$, the graph pooling is formalized as:

 where $X_G$ is the aggregated input feature, and $V$ is the set of all nodes.
 The second design is to concatenate the graph representation in the three low-level MoE models.

-The second design performs better in our experiments, since the hidden representations are more expressive than the input features.
-Nonetheless, when we use a sparse MoE where only one or two experts are selected, the first design will be more memory efficient.
-It can determine the expert assignment before the computation of three expert models, thus reducing unnecessary computation.
+If we use a sparse MoE where only one or two experts are selected, the first design would be more memory efficient.
+The first design can determine the expert assignments before the computation of three expert models, thus reducing unnecessary computation.
 However, the best-performing method is to utilize all the experts, and in this case, the two designs are similar in efficiency.
-We utilize all the experts in our experiments.
+The second design performs better in our experiments, since the hidden representations are more expressive than the input features, and so we utilize the second design in our experiments.
 We also apply the regularization term for the high-level gating network.